lbologna/hbp-sp6-guidebook/source/online_usecases/small_circuit_in_silico_experiments/configure_launch_simulation_hbp_data/configure_launch_simulation_hbp_data.rst

 Configure and Launch Simulations
 ================================

-This use case allows a user to configure and launch a simulation in Jülich infrestructure using `Unicore API <https://www.unicore.eu/>`__.
+This use case allows a user to configure and launch a simulation on HBP HPAC infrastructure using `Unicore API <https://www.unicore.eu/>`__.

 1) Run Simulations
 ~~~~~~~~~~~~~~~~~~